Table of Contents

 To qualify for a CELOC, a business must own commercial real estate with sufficient equity.
 Lenders typically require a comprehensive appraisal of the property to determine its current market value.
 The amount of credit available is usually based on a percentage of the property’s appraised value, minus any existing mortgages or liens.
 Businesses must also demonstrate a stable financial history, adequate income, and a good credit score to gain approval.

 Once approved, the lender establishes a credit line up to the approved amount.
-The business can draw on this line of credit as needed, up to the maximum limit.
-The funds can be accessed through checks, a credit card linked to the account, or online transfers.
+The business can draw on this line of credit as needed, up to the maximum limit, during the draw period (usually five to 10 years).
+The funds can generally be accessed through checks, a credit card linked to the account, or online transfers.
+After the draw period, there may be a repayment period (often 10 to 20 years) during which any remaining balance and interest are repaid.
+Alternatively, in some cases the borrowed funds plus interest may need to be repaid immediately.

 Types of Property for Your Collateral

-When securing a CELOC with commercial real estate, you’ll want to check with the lender to confirm the types of property they will accept.
-Generally, commercial property valued up to $5 million may be eligible.
+When you want to secure a commercial property line of credit with commercial real estate, it can be a good idea to check with the lender to confirm the types of property they will accept.

 • Office